-A haggis recipe was published in an English book almost two hundred years before any evidence of the dish in Scotland, a historian has claimed.
+Historian Catherine Brown says a recipe for haggis was published in an English book almost two hundred years before any evidence of the dish was found in Scotland.

 Ms. Brown reports, “It was popular in England until the middle of the 18th Century.
 Whatever happened in that period, the English decided they didn’t like it and the Scots decided they did.”